vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-cloud-gateway/scg-gs.md

 Spring Cloud Gateway provides a library for building API Gateways on top of Spring and Java.
 It provides a flexible way of routing requests based on a number of criteria, as well as focuses on cross cutting concerns such as security, resiliency, and monitoring.
 For more information, make sure to check out [What is Spring Cloud Gateway?](/guides/spring/spring-cloud-gateway/scg-what-is/).

-In this guide, we'll stand up a bare-bones gateway using Spring Cloud Gateway that will do some light request modification.
-We'll see the basics of Spring Cloud Gateway, which serve as a great foundation for those just starting out.
+In this guide, you'll stand up a bare-bones gateway using Spring Cloud Gateway that will do some light request modification.
+You'll see the basics of Spring Cloud Gateway, which serve as a great foundation for those just starting out.

 ### Before you Begin